mattbierner/blog.mattbierner.com/_posts/2014-04-10-khepri-slice-unpacks.md

 ## Relative Unpacks
 Many languages require slice style unpacks to be the last element of a parameter list.
 Khepri slice unpacks may appear anywhere in the parameter list,  and this allows unpacking relative values.

-Any unpacks that appears after the slice unpack are taken relative to the end of the array.
+Any unpacks that appear after the slice unpack are taken relative to the end of the array.

 ```js
 var last := \[(...) l] -> l;